Skip to main content

 Self-Reflection Tools

-More recent scholarship describes reflection as “a process in which a person tries to make sense of something while acting on it at the same time” (Bishop‑Clarke & Dietz‑Uhler, 2012).
-In practice, this means instructors reflect when they pay attention to what they are doing, are open to learning, and are willing to adjust their approach.
+More recent scholarship describes reflection as a dynamic, cyclical process in which educators examine their teaching while it is occurring, consider evidence from practice, and make intentional adjustments to improve future action (Mohamed et al., 2022).
+In practice, this means instructors reflect when they pay attention to what they are doing, are open to learning, and are willing to adjust their approach in response to student needs.

 Engaging in self‑reflection before a peer observation helps instructors clarify their goals, identify specific aspects of teaching they want feedback on, and connect the observation to key elements of effective teaching.